GigaZelensky/AntiSpoof/README.md

   alert-message: "&8[&eAntiSpoof&8] &7%player% joined using client brand: &f%brand%"
   console-alert-message: "%player% joined using client brand: %brand%"

-  # Choose whether a player not matching the brand list should count as a flag.
+  # Choose whether a player not matching the brand list should be flagged.
   count-as-flag: true

   # Whether to punish the player if detection is positive